State of Connecticut Workers' Compensation Commission, John A. Mastropietro, Chairman

 Martin v.
 A. Aiudi & Sons, 4384 CRB-6-01-5 (April 25, 2002).

 Brinson v.
-Finlay Brothers Company, Inc., 4307 CRB-1-00-10 (November 1, 2001).
+Finlay Brothers Company, Inc., 4307 CRB-1-00-10 (November 1, 2001), aff’d, 77 Conn.
+App.
+319 (2003).

-Board found no error in trial commissioner’s award of ongoing temporary partial disability benefits.
+No error in trier’s award of ongoing temporary partial disability benefits.
 Board adopted reasoning set forth in Hidvegi v.
 Nidec Corporation, 3607 CRB-5-97-5 (June 15, 1998) and Morris v.
-A & A Acoustics, 3429 CRB-7-96-9 (Aug.
-8, 1997), where board concluded that the Appellate Court’s decision in Cummings v.
+A & A Acoustics, 3429 CRB-7-96-9 (August 8, 1997), where it concluded that Cummings v.
 Twin Tool Manufacturing Company, Inc., 40 Conn.
 App.
-36 (1996) did not take away the discretion of a trial commissioner to award continuing temporary total disability benefits.
-See, Brinson, § 31-296, 31-301-4.
+36 (1996), did not take away discretion of trial commissioner to award continuing temporary total disability benefits.
+See also, Brinson, § 31-296, § 31-301-4.

 LaPierre v.
 UTC/Pratt & Whitney, 4305 CRB-8-00-10 (October 23, 2001).